typedb/typedb/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 compute path from "102432" to "192584"; # (The ID values in the strings will be different for each graph)
 ```

-Submit the query as usual by clicking '>' (or *Enter*) and the graph will display the relations and nodes that connect the two by the shortest path.
+Submit the query as usual by clicking '>' (or *Enter*) and the graph will display the relationships and nodes that connect the two by the shortest path.
 For Susan Dudley and Barbara Herchelroth, you should discover that Barbara is the great-grandmother of Susan’s husband.

 ![Person query](/images/shortest-path.png)

 #### Explore Relations

-{% include note.html content="Make sure to [activate inference](#inference) before exploring relations!" %}
+{% include note.html content="Make sure to [activate inference](#inference) before exploring relationships!" %}

 The Query Builder menu that is brought up from a right click of the mouse also has an "Explore Relations" option.
-This option allows you to determine the relations between nodes.
+This option allows you to determine the relationships between nodes.
 To illustrate that, clear the graph and submit a query as follows:

 ```graql
 match $x isa person has surname "Niesz"; offset 0; limit 100; # Find everyone with surname Niesz